jrlimar/simple-saga-rebus/README.md

 # simple-saga-rebus
-Exemplo simples de saga com Rebus
+Example of using with RabbitMQ and Rebus